-Federal legislative hearings and activity aim to combat the challenge, created by a "patchwork" of different, individual state privacy laws.
+Federal legislative hearings and activities aim to combat the challenge created by a "patchwork" of different, individual state privacy laws.

 The House Oversight and Reform Committee held its third hearing on 15 January 2020 about facial recognition.

-According to Fortune Magazine (May 2020 issue), at this point, we're looking at something for next year.
+According to Fortune Magazine (May 2020 issue), at this point, we're looking at something for 2021.

 #4 San Francisco's ban on facial recognition